jennybc/happy-git-with-r/22_usage-existing-project-github-last.Rmd

     usethis::use_github()

 This will create a new repo on GitHub, add it as a remote, set up a tracking branch, and open it in your browser.
 Read the `use_github()` help to learn about its arguments and advice on configuring a PAT.
+This is extremely handy for a variety of workflows that call the GitHub API.
+Consider setting this up if you use usethis, devtools, or gh regularly.

 ## Make and connect a GitHub repo, option 2